Black Forest Waffle Cake

 I built this keto black forest waffle cake with chocolate chaffle layers, cherry whipped cream frosting, and zero sugar.
 The whole thing comes together in about 30 minutes, and the cherry extract trick gives you that classic flavor without the carbs.

-I’ve been making waffle cakes for years now, and this black forest version is one of my favorites to pull out when I want something that feels special but doesn’t take all afternoon.
-The chocolate chaffle layers are rich and spongy, and when you stack them with cherry whipped cream frosting, it honestly tastes like the real thing.
+I’ve been making waffle cakes for years, and this version is the one I pull out when I want something that looks like it took all afternoon.
+The chocolate chaffle layers are rich and spongy, and when you stack them with cherry whipped cream frosting, it tastes like the real thing (minus the carbs).

 The base is my chocolate chaffle recipe with a few tweaks.
 I use cream cheese, eggs, almond flour, and melted sugar-free chocolate.
 The key is not overcooking them.
-I pull mine when they’re still slightly soft in the center because they firm up as they cool.
-If you cook them until they’re crispy, your cake will be dry instead of cake-like.
-That’s the biggest mistake I see people make with waffle cakes.
+I pull mine at exactly 2 minutes, even when they look slightly underdone.
+They firm up as they cool on a wire rack, and that soft center is what makes this feel like actual cake.
+If you cook them until they’re crispy, the whole thing turns dry.
+That’s the single biggest mistake I see people make with waffle cakes.

 I make my layers in a small waffle iron, which gives you perfectly round layers that stack neatly.
 A larger iron works too, you’ll just get fewer, bigger layers.
-I typically get 6-8 small waffles from one batch, which is the right amount for a nice tall stack.
+I typically get 6-8 small waffles from one batch.

-Assembly tip that saves me every time: let the chaffle layers cool completely before you start stacking.
+Assembly tip that saves me every time: let the chaffle layers cool completely before stacking.
 Warm layers melt the whipped cream and the whole thing slides apart.
 I set mine on a wire rack for about 10 minutes.
-Once they’re cool, spread a generous layer of frosting between each one, then frost the outside.
-I keep it in the fridge until serving because the cold firms everything up.
+Once cool, spread a generous layer of frosting between each one, then frost the outside.
+Keep it in the fridge until serving.

-You can also freeze the individual chaffle layers (not assembled) for up to 2 months.
-I wrap them in parchment paper between each layer, then put the whole stack in a freezer bag.
+This is the kind of dessert that gets a reaction when you bring it out.
+I’ve served it at holiday dinners and people don’t believe it’s low carb.
+You can also freeze the individual chaffle layers (unassembled) for up to 2 months.
+I wrap them in parchment between each layer, then store the stack in a freezer bag.
 When I want cake, I thaw the layers, whip fresh frosting, and assemble.
-It cuts the active time in half.
+Cuts my active time in half.

 Youtube